 - You’re probably cooking your bacon all wrong (I clicked and I’m a vegetarian)

-- New animal species is taking over chernobyl
+- New animal species is taking over Chernobyl

 - Expert reveals key group that could save humanity